Lexical syntax

 ROOTNAMETK

 A root name.
 Absolute names can be used to refer to objects that are otherwise hidden.
-It represents an absolute name from the root the current specification.
+It represents an absolute name from the root of the current specification.

 Defined by the regular expression: \^[$]?[a-zA-Z_][a-zA-Z0-9_]*(\.[$]?[a-zA-Z_][a-zA-Z0-9_]*)*.
 It starts with a circumflex accent (^), and then follows an IDENTIFIER or RELATIVENAMETK.